bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 Introduction to Stream Juggler Platform
 ----------------------------

 Stream Juggler Platform (**SJ-Platform**) is an open source, scalable solution for real-time and micro-batched unbounded streams processing.
 The system fits for building an event processing systems and allows a developer to construct connected pipelines for analyzing data streams. **Stream** is unbound sequence of events processed sequentially from the oldest ones to newest ones.
 SJ-Platform is built to be smooth and easy to understand and learn for an average developer who knows Scala language.
-The system doesn't require any specific knowledge of mathematical concepts like some competing require.
+The system doesn't require any specific knowledge of mathematical concepts like some competing systems require.
 Thus, it makes it easy for a common type engineer to solve stream processing tasks.

 Basically, SJ-Platform is inspired by `Apache Samza <http://samza.apache.org/>`_, but has a lot of features which Samza doesn't provide, like exactly-once processing capability, integrated RESTful API and Web UI and lots of others.